BalazsBanfi/Knights-Travails/README.md

 # The Odin Project - Knights Travails

 This is a solution to the [The Odin Project Knights Travails project](https://www.theodinproject.com/lessons/javascript-knights-travails).
+The task is to find the shortest path between two positions for a knight piece.

 The Odin Project challenges help you improve your coding skills by building realistic projects.

 ## Table of contents